Reliability Glossary

 Stress testing

-Testing units at stresses higher than what would be encountered during normal
+A testing strategy whereby units are tested at stresses higher than what would be encountered during normal

 operating conditions, usually to induce failures.